|Nutritional Guidelines (per serving)|

 - Freshly cracked black pepper to taste

-- In a large pan heat one tablespoon of olive oil over a medium heat and add the shallots.
-Turn down the heat and slowly poach the shallots until they start to caramelize.
+In a large pan heat one tablespoon of olive oil over medium heat and add the shallots.
+Turn down the heat and slowly cook the shallots until they start to caramelize.

-Serve this Mallorcan black olive tapenade on hearty sourdough bread, or with some freshly sliced seasonal vegetables.
-I also enjoy it as a spread when making a sandwich, or topped on a large green salad as a delicious garnish.
+- Serve this Mallorcan black olive tapenade on hearty sourdough bread, or with some freshly sliced seasonal vegetables.
+It can also be used as a spread when making a sandwich or topped on a large green salad as a delicious garnish.